-After running this command, the CXFS filesystems should appear in the GUI, cxfs\admin, and cmgr output, and they should be mounted if their status was enabled and CXFS services are active.
+After running this command, the CXFS filesystems should appear in the GUI and cxfs\admin output, and they should be mounted if their status was enabled and CXFS services are active.

 Caution: This conversion is a one-time operation and should not be run a second time.
 If you make changes to the filesystem and then run cxfsfilesystemUpgrade for a second time, all of your changes will be lost.